You’ve got your apartment search to two apartments, but you are trying to figure out which apartment between the two to choose?

 In evaluating location, it’s prudent to look into general crime statistics of the areas.
-If both apartments are in same neighborhood, there may not be a difference.
-No area or neighborhood is ever “crime free” but historical crime rates can be measured, and should be researched as part of your search process.
+If both apartments are in the same neighborhood, there may not be a difference.
+No area or neighborhood is ever “crime-free” but historical crime rates can be measured, and should be researched as part of your search process.

 - Washer/Dryer (in-unit or nearby)